sorcerersr/drives/README.md

 ## Optional Data from GUID Partition Table (GPT)

-Currently only the UUID for a device is retreived using the GPT.
+Currently only the UUID for a device and the PART_UUID of partitions are retreived using the GPT.
 This needs the feature "gpt" to be enabled.

 ## License